MicrosoftDocs/win32/desktop-src/shell/fa-file-extensions.md

 ---
-Description: Registering a file type is the first step in creating a file association, which makes that file type &\#0034;known&\#0034; to the Shell.
+description: Registering a file type is the first step in creating a file association, which makes that file type &\#0034;known&\#0034; to the Shell.
 However, without file type handlers, the Shell is unable to expose information to the user from and about the file. ms.assetid: c0c5c3ef-35ff-4ab6-bb8a-1f0640109d50
 title: File Type Handlers
 ms.topic: article